Universe

+Some of the earliest cosmological models of the universe were geocentric, placing Earth at the center.
+During the Scientific Revolution, astronomical observations led to a heliocentric model.
 Further observational improvements led to the realization that the Sun is one of a few hundred billion stars in the Milky Way, which is one of a few hundred billion galaxies in the observable universe.
-Many of the stars in a galaxy have planets.
-At the largest scale, galaxies are distributed uniformly and the same in all directions, meaning that the universe has neither an edge nor a center.
-At smaller scales, galaxies are distributed in clusters and superclusters which form immense filaments and voids in space, creating a vast foam-like structure.
-Discoveries in the early 20th century have suggested that the universe had a beginning and has been expanding since then.

-According to the Big Bang theory, the energy and matter initially present have become less dense as the universe expanded.
-After an initial accelerated expansion called the inflation at around 10^{−32} seconds, and the separation of the four known fundamental forces, the universe gradually cooled and continued to expand, allowing the first subatomic particles and simple atoms to form.
-Giant clouds of hydrogen and helium were gradually drawn to the places where matter was most dense, forming the first galaxies, stars, and everything else seen today.
+At the largest scale, galaxies are distributed uniformly and the same in all directions.
+At smaller scales, galaxies are distributed in clusters and superclusters, which form immense filaments and voids in space, creating a vast foam-like structure.
+Discoveries in the early 20th century, including general relativity, led to the modern view of an expanding, isotropic, homogeneous universe.
+Evidence accumulated supporting the Big Bang theory: an initial hot fireball cooled and becoming less dense as the universe expanded, allowing the first subatomic particles and simple atoms to form.
+Giant clouds of hydrogen and helium were gradually drawn to the places where matter was most dense, forming the first galaxies, stars, and eventually, everything else.

-From studying the effects of gravity on both matter and light, it has been discovered that the universe contains much more matter than is accounted for by visible objects; stars, galaxies, nebulas and interstellar gas.
+From studying the effects of gravity on both matter and light, it has been discovered that the universe contains much more matter than is accounted for by visible objects; stars, galaxies, nebulae and interstellar gas.
 This unseen matter is known as dark matter.
 In the widely accepted ΛCDM cosmological model, dark matter accounts for about 25.8±1.1 % of the mass and energy in the universe while about 69.2±1.2 % is dark energy, a mysterious form of energy responsible for the acceleration of the expansion of the universe.
 Ordinary ('baryonic') matter therefore composes only 4.84±0.1 % of the universe.
 Stars, planets, and visible gas clouds only form about 6% of this ordinary matter.

-There are many competing hypotheses about the ultimate fate of the universe and about what, if anything, preceded the Big Bang, while other physicists and philosophers refuse to speculate, doubting that information about prior states will ever be accessible.
-Some physicists have suggested various multiverse hypotheses, in which the universe might be one among many.
+There are many competing hypotheses about the ultimate fate of the universe and about what, if anything, preceded the Big Bang.